-Ditch water wings forever.
-With weeks to go before school starts, you still have time to teach your kids to swim.
+1. Turn your tadpoles into swimmers.
+With weeks to go before the end of summer, you still have time to teach your kids to swim.
 Really.
+So ditch the water wings forever.
 Swimming is an essential life skill—and it’s imperative for safety.
 Drowning is one of the leading causes of accidental deaths in children.
 The American Academy of Pediatrics recommends formal lessons for all age 4 and older.
 Check online for programs in your area.
 Some community and county parks departments offer free instruction for adults and children.
 Or find a certified instructor close to home and sign yourself and your kids up for group or private lessons.
 Do this now.
-Send kids back to school proud of what they accomplished.
+Send kids back to school confident and proud of what they accomplished.
 Continue lessons throughout the year or fit more-advanced instruction into your family schedule at the start of next summer.

-4. Love your pets.
-Celebrate National Friendship Day on Sunday, August 6 and give a special shout out to your favorite animal companion.
+Need more ideas?
+Use National Friendship Day to give a special shout-out to your animal companions.
 Who else has been that loyal?
-Urge kids to spend serious quality time feeding, walking, and playing with their two-, four-, and no-legged creatures.
-Give your pet an outdoor bath if he needs or wants one (once he sees the hose and water).
-Homemade cards are welcome too.
+Urge your child to spend serious quality time feeding, walking, and playing with her two-, four-, and no-legged creatures.
+Give your pet an outdoor bath if he needs or wants one.

-5. Dine alfresco.
+4. Dine alfresco.
 Choose a day this month to enjoy all your family meals outdoors—if for no reason other than eating outdoors is awesome.
-Or try this idea to rack up three days straight of outdoor dining: Dig into breakfast on the patio or lawn on day one, lunch under a tree at home or in a park on day two, and dinner outdoors at a family-friendly spot with outdoor dining on day three.
+Or try this idea to rack up three days straight of outdoor dining: Dig into breakfast on the patio or lawn on day one; plan lunch on a park bench or on a blanket near a lake on day two; and feast on dinner at a family-friendly spot with outdoor dining on day three.
 Outdoor dining with kids comes with unexpected benefits—among them, distraction-free meals (if you limit or outlaw electronic devices) and a chance to build social skills and acquire table-smart manners in a pressure-free setting.
 Hike the fun and reward your kids’ growth and development.
-Serve dinner for breakfast, breakfast for dinner, and at least one meal that’s totally green, or white, or orange—or walk on the wild side and serve dessert first and dinner later.
+Serve dinner for breakfast, breakfast for dinner, at least one meal that’s totally green, white, tan, or orange—or walk on the wild side and serve dessert first and dinner hours later.

 5. Stage your own family version of America’s Got Talent.
 Croon a tune with the family.
 At home, in a car, or for no reason at all, perfect the fine art of singing in the round—something kids learn to do in kindergarten (or later), while adults forget how or are unable to do so seamlessly.
 Get silly and try songs like “Row, Row, Row Your Boat” or “Three Blind Mice.”
 Don’t hold your ears and don’t mess up the sequence.
 Host practice sessions from time to time with friends and extended family.
 Let little ones show off their skills.
 Who knows what can happen when kids are inspired?